- Home

 Q. What is the most interesting / challenging / fulfilling aspect of your work as a psychologist?

-A. The most fulfilling aspect of my work as a psychologist is helping individuals overcome the habits that constrain their lives, and helping them develop new habits and ways of relating to their emotions so that they can tap into the best that life has to offer.
-It is quite satisfying to witness and support another human being’s shift from suffering, toward ease and wellness.
-Even more so, is helping people shift into a thriving state, where self-imposed limits of experience are lifted, and an expanded range of self-expression and fuller engagement with life becomes possible.
-The most interesting part of my work is discovering, in partnership with clients, how to make these changes possible for each person.
-Clients often require that I adapt and change, if I am ever to be of service to their unique needs and style of engagement.
-The personal and professional growth that this work calls me into is one of the most challenging, yet growth-enhancing aspects of my work.
+A. The most fulfilling aspect of my work as a psychologist is helping individuals overcome habits that constrain their lives and develop new ways of relating to their emotions so they can access the best that life has to offer.
+It is deeply satisfying to witness and support another person’s movement from suffering toward ease and wellness.
+Even more rewarding is helping people move into a thriving state, where self-imposed limits are lifted and a fuller range of self-expression and engagement with life becomes possible.

 Q. What motivated you to seek board certification in Behavioral and Cognitive Psychology?

-A. My motivation to seek board certification was multi-faceted.
-As a psychologist trained in the scientist-practitioner model, I am committed to achieving excellence in my scope of practice.
-Attaining the credentials that demonstrate my qualifications in the behavioral and cognitive psychology specialty area to the community became increasingly important.
-Often, individuals seek out and inquire whether I am a qualified behavioral and cognitive psychologist.
-Informing others about my doctoral training in a CBT-oriented Clinical & School Psychology program with a general New York State psychologist license has fallen short of accurately conveying my specialty experience.
-I identify as a behavioral and cognitive psychologist and I decided to attain that recognition from the most distinguished and well-respected specialty credentialing organization within the profession of psychology, the ABPP.
+Individuals often ask whether I am a qualified behavioral and cognitive psychologist.
+Explaining my doctoral training in a CBT-oriented Clinical and School Psychology program, along with my general New York State psychologist license, has not always fully conveyed my specialty experience.
+I identify as a behavioral and cognitive psychologist, and I wanted that recognition to come from the most distinguished and well-respected specialty credentialing organization in psychology: ABPP.

 Q. Now that you are board certified, looking back, what was your greatest misconception about the process?

-A. My only misconception was self-induced.
-I thought the process would require in depth studying, something akin to a “CBT PSYCH GRE.”
-Perhaps I created this story because I initiated the process several years after completing my doctoral training.
-However, after attending the “Preparing for Board Certification” meeting at the ABCT conference, my self-created myth disappeared.
 The ABPP board members outlined the process clearly, and I realized I already possessed the specialized knowledge and clinical skills required for certification.
-In addition, the ABPP board and committee members were quite supportive throughout the process.
+In addition, the ABPP board and committee members were highly supportive throughout the process.
 There were no surprises.
-From credentials review, to practice sample, to oral exam, each phase followed exactly as described.
-The collegial environment and supportive involvement of others alleviated my concerns and made the process more enjoyable.
+From credentials review to practice sample to oral examination, each phase unfolded exactly as described.
+The collegial environment and support of others alleviated my concerns and made the process more enjoyable.

 Q. What did you learn about yourself and your practice during the board certification process?